How to Lay Mexican Saltillo Tile on a Concrete Slab

 Now for the fun stuff… How to Lay Saltillo Tile on a Concrete Slab Subfloor

-- Prep the concrete subfloor.
+1. Prep the concrete subfloor.
 Examine for any cracks or foundation issues.
 There will be surface and hairline cracks.
 (Tip: If you do not see the cracks, spray water on the slab to make the cracks visible.)
 Then, treat these cracks with a crack isolation membrane of your choice.
-Our installers prefer to use our Crest Crack Isolation & Waterproofing membrane.
+(Our installers prefer to use our Crest Crack Isolation & Waterproofing membrane.)
 For complex and/or commercial jobs, Ditra is a great option, though more expensive.
 Ditra is good for slabs with foundation problems or on slabs in sandy soil (or if the slab is apt for movement).

-- Finally, Seal the Saltillo tile floor.
-Once your installation is complete, cleaned and is _thoroughly _dried, you can now apply the top coat of tile sealer.
+6. Finally, Seal the Saltillo tile floor.
+Once your installation is complete, cleaned, and is _thoroughly _dried, you can now apply the topcoat of the tile sealer.
 An ideal topcoat sealer will last several years and can also be applied to the terra cotta grout lines.
 We recommend Crest or TerraNano topcoat sealer.
 Allow the terra cotta sealer to fully dry and cure.
 Once cured, installation is complete.

 A few tips: